HAECHI-LABS/henesis-cli/README.md

 ### version & name

 The `version` and `name` are used as delimiters to identify the project.
 The `name` must consist only of lowercase letters, numbers, '-' and '.', the maximum length is 253 characters.

+### apiVersion

+The `apiVersion` is the version of Henesis api.
+The type of message you receive can be changed depending on this version.

 ------